 For something a little bigger (or a standard slow cooker) you can't beat this option in price and quality.
 6 quart capacity is the norm and it's plenty for making about two week's worth of homemade crock pot dog food.
 This one is also a little more powerful and has some extra features, like temperature control, defrosting, LCD screen and more.
 Personally, this is my favorite one, and it's only $3.50 more expensive than the above one.

-There are several more great slow cookers (see Amazon Best Sellers) that you can buy and they will have more features and will be more expensive, but personally I don't see the reason for spending extra money, particularly when using it for making homemade crockpot dog food recipes.
+There are several more great slow cookers (see Amazon Best Sellers) that you can buy and they will have more features and will be more expensive.
+Still, personally I don't see the reason for spending extra money, particularly when using it for making homemade crockpot dog food recipes.